Are you like my buddy Chad who often says: “I am very happy with my house, I love it and it’s such a great investment!”?

-- After a few years and if all goes well you should have paid down your fair share on the mortgage and the house may have appreciated in value by a couple of per cents.
-An idea is to borrow against that “unused” additional equity to purchase an investment property that will create a monthly cash-flow.
-This is for example how I purchased my garages that bring me additional monthly cash-flows.
+- After a few years and if all goes well you should have paid down your fair share on the mortgage and the house may have appreciated in value by a couple of percents.
+An idea is to borrow against that “unused” additional equity to purchase an investment property that will create a monthly cash flow.
+This is for example how I purchased the garages that bring me additional monthly cash flows.
 The bank lent me extra money against my apartment and I have used that money to purchase the garages.
 My additional mortgage and the little maintenance costs are covered by the garage rents.
 The same principle could apply to an additional rental apartment.
 But wait a second Chad, do not run to the bank just yet!
-Do your homework first, study the market and rental prices.
+Do your homework first, and study the market and rental prices.
 Your tenant´s rent should cover your mortgage plus additional costs.

 - Leave your house after a few years and rent it out while you live in another place.
 This is what I did with my Oslo apartment while I was in Paris, it gave me a landlord experience, and my house got paid by my tenant.

 - Buy a house in Oslo, sell at a higher price 2 years later, and repeat over and over!
 Let me explain more clearly: Depending on the area you target and the timing, if your goal with the purchase is to make money you could aim at housing as an investment through short-term non-taxed capital gains.
 It may not be that practical for your primary house but if you enter the purchase of your house with an exit strategy (renovate it and sell when the house can be sold for your target price) you could make an actual profit from your primary house.
 Just imagine you kept that strategy since 2003 in Oslo as per the below graph (source), you would probably live in a fantastic house with a sea view by now!

 Bringing it all together